rjw1/capitalbeards.org.uk/_drafts/Capital-Beards-Merchandise.md

 The [Capital Beards](http://capitalbeards.org.uk) now have a range of [merchandise for sale](http://capitalbeards.bigcartel.com) with all profits going to charity.
 [T-Shirts](http://capitalbeards.bigcartel.com/product/capital-beards-t-shirt) are £15 if ordered from our store.
-If you are coming to the [October Meeting](http://capitalbeards.org.uk/2014/09/21/October-2014-Meeting/) you can pick one up for only £10.
+If you are coming to the [October Meeting](http://capitalbeards.org.uk/2014/09/21/October-2014-Meeting/) you can reserve one via email to [contact@capitalbeards.org.uk](mailto:contact@capitalbeards.org.uk) and only pay £10 on the day.
 [Stickers](http://capitalbeards.bigcartel.com/product/capital-beards-sticker) are £1.

 [![Capital Beards stickers](https://farm4.staticflickr.com/3878/15019719528_465b21bc58_z_d.jpg "Capital Beards stickers.
 Photo: bob walker")](http://capitalbeards.bigcartel.com/product/capital-beards-sticker)